valencik/mastersAPSC/documents/thesis/thesis.md

 An early requirement of the data representation was to handle the author list as an array.
 An author is a type of entity in the data.
 In a relational database the authors would have their own tables, separate from papers, as they are separate entities.
+This means a table and data scheme would need to be created for the papers and then a separate table and scheme for the authors, and similarly for keywords, selectors, and history.
+It is certainly possible to store the NSR data in a relational model.
+It was however much less work to convert the original data into a data scheme that used arrays.
+This is the primary motivator for not using a standard relational database.

 The optimal schema for the SELECTRS field is not initially obvious.
 The current schema has SELECTRS parsed into a 3 dimensional array.